Howdju/howdju/docs/misc/Web app TODO.md

 - Command-clicking on tab navigates in current tab

-- when scroll area is smaller than header smallchat doesnt reappear

 - When updating lambda alias, return previous version
   - Configure S3 versions for UI?
 - Don't use prod values as fall-backs in lambda env. vars.
 Throw an error if a fall-back is missing.